permutationlock/aven-cfmt/README.md

 ```Shell
 $ cc -I deps/libaven/include -I include/ -o aven-cfmt src/aven-cfmt.c
 ```
-I have a C build system written in C that I provide for all of my projects.
+I also have a C build system written in C that I provide for all of my projects.
 To build the build system run either
 ```Shell
 $ make